Reconsider your need to travel to Burkina Faso due to the high threat of terrorism and kidnapping.

 Where to get help

-Australia does not have an Embassy or Consulate in Burkina Faso.
-By agreement between the Canadian and Australian governments, the Canadian Embassy in Ouagadougou provides consular assistance to Australians in Burkina Faso.
-This service includes the issuance of Provisional Travel Documents.
+Canadian Embassy in Ouagadougou provides consular assistance to Australians in Burkina Faso.
+This service includes the issuing of

 Canadian Embassy, Ouagadougou